AltGr/opam-wiki/Quick_Install.md

 ## Binary installer

-*Warning: This method only works with Darwin and Linux 64bits architecture.* If your platform is of a different kind or if using a pre-compiled binary isn't to your taste, use another method.
+*Warning: This method only works with Darwin and Linux 64bits architecture.*

+If your platform is of a different kind or if using a pre-compiled binary isn't to your taste, use another method.

-- Download the binary auto-installed and run it:
+To install the latest stable opam in `/usr/local/bin` (you can change the path) and install the latest version of OCaml as well, you just need to download the binary auto-installed and run it:

 ```
   wget http://www.ocamlpro.com/pub/opam_installer.sh
   sh ./opam_installer.sh /usr/local/bin
 ```

-- This will install the latest stable opam in `/usr/local/bin`.
-You can change the path to install it in an other place.

-- By default, this will download and install the latest version of OCaml as well.
-You can specify which version of the OCaml you want to install:
+You can also specify which version of OCaml you want to install:

 ```
   sh ./opam_installer.sh /usr/local/bin 3.12.1 # Install the latest OPAM and OCaml 3.12.1
-  sh ./opam_installer.sh /usr/local/bin system # Install the latest OPAM using the system OCaml
+  sh ./opam_installer.sh /usr/local/bin system # Install the latest OPAM using the system compiler (if any)
 ```

-You can then run `opam init` and follow the instructions.

 ## From Sources